HPCarey/pt-booking/README.md

 1. Log in to GitHub.
 2. Go to the repository [pt-booking](https://github.com/HPCarey/pt-booking).
 3. Click the Fork button in the top right hand corner.
-4. A copy of the repo will be available in your GitHub repositpries list
+4. A copy of the repo will be available in your GitHub repositories list

 #### **Steps to clone the repository**
 1. Log in to GitHub.